 The means of achieving these aims vary from year to year, but will always be based on sound financial management.
-At 31 March 2014, revenue reserves and balances amounted to £10.6 million and the Council's investment portfolio totalled £51.8 million, including £2.0 million of long term investments and £14.2 million invested in money market funds, which are classified as cash equivalents in the Balance Sheet.
+At 31 March 2015, revenue reserves and balances amounted to £11.1 million and the Council's investment portfolio totalled £48.3 million, including £2.0 million of long term investments and £14.2 million invested in money market funds, which are classified as cash equivalents on the Balance Sheet.